javedali99/flood-frequency-analysis/README.md

 Goodness-of-fit tests are used to summarise the discrepancy between a statistical model and the observed data.
 They are useful for comparing the observed values with either the values fitted by a model of interest or theoretical quantiles of a known sampling distribution.
 We used following metrics for determining whether a fit is satisfactory or not.
 - Root-Mean-Square Error (RMSE)
-- Kolmogorov-Smirnov (K-S)
+- Kolmogorov-Smirnov test (K-S)
-- Anderson-Darling (A-D) tests
+- Anderson-Darling test (A-D)
+- Akaike Information Criterion (AIC)
-- Akaike and Bayesian Information Criteria (AIC and BIC)
+- Bayesian Information Criterion (BIC)
+- L-moment ratio diagram